Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan-nd.rst

 The following example can be found in ``src/sixlowpan/examples/``

-* ``sixlownd-basic-test.cc``: A simple example showing a 6LN registering with and pinging a 6LBR node once.
+* ``sixlowpan-nd-basic-test.cc``: A simple example showing a 6LN registering with and pinging a 6LBR node once.

-* ``sixlownd-ping-test.cc``: An extended version of sixlownd-basic-test, with multiple 6LNs registering with and pinging a 6LBR node.
+* ``sixlowpan-nd-ping-test.cc``: An extended version of sixlowpan-nd-basic-test, with multiple 6LNs registering with and pinging a 6LBR node.

 Tests
 =====

 The following tests are implemented under src/sixlowpan/test/:

-``sixlowpan-nd-test.cc``
+``sixlowpan-nd-packet-test.cc``
 Contains unit tests that validate helper methods for parsing and validating 6LoWPAN-ND packets, including NS(EARO) and NA(EARO) formats.

 ``sixlowpan-nd-reg-test.cc``